 Also known as postfix notation, RPN is a method of placing the operation function at the end of a sentence.
 For example, adding 5 and 6 in Script must be written as “5 6 +” rather than “5 + 6.”

-Turing incomplete means that Script does not allow infinite loops.
+Turing incomplete means that Script for Bitcoin and other cryptocurrencies does not allow infinite loops.
 This has both advantages and disadvantages.
 One advantage of using a Turing incomplete language is the inability to run malformed scripts, regardless if they are intentional malicious attacks or unintentional programming errors.
 Essentially, Script is able to prevent the halting problem.
-Other blockchains developed since Bitcion have mainly chosen to be Turing Complete, or at least have a high degree of Turing completeness.
+Other blockchains developed since Bitcoin have mainly chosen to be Turing Complete, or at least have a high degree of Turing completeness.
 Although this potentially brings the halting problem into play, it also provides better support for the complex logic required for developing smart contracts.

 From a very high level, Bitcoin Script can be thought of as a list of instructions recorded with each transaction that describes how the recipient of the funds can gain access to them.
 Most Bitcoin transactions only require simple scripts, but more complex scripts can be implemented.
 To understand how Script works, let’s breakdown the steps required for a basic Pay To PubKey Hash (P2PKH) transaction.